Moving conjures up immediate stress for the millions of people who move every year.

 Use a Pendaflex file folder to organize your documents and make it easier to keep handy and less likely to get lost in the shuffle.

-Packing your belongings for that upcoming move isn’t rocket science particularly if you use these nine strategies.
+Packing your belongings for that upcoming move isn’t rocket science mainly if you use these nine strategies.
 Get it done right and on time and you’ll have fewer headaches and hassles on moving day.